-Lawns are subject to a lot of criticism for their consumption of water, especially in arid climates where water is a limited resource, or during times of drought.
-But the truth is that most lawns are grossly overwatered and do not need nearly as much moisture as most homeowners give them.
+Lawns are subject to a lot of criticism for their consumption of water, especially in arid climates where water is a limited resource.
+The truth is that most lawns are grossly overwatered and do not need nearly as much moisture as homeowners give them.

-Here are some tips for training your lawn to grow in arid conditions and to survive temporary droughts with a minimal use of water.
+Here are some tips for training your lawn to grow in arid, high desert conditions and survive temporary droughts with minimal use of water.

-In this case, watering correctly means watering less.
+In a dry climate, watering correctly means watering less.
 Weaning a lawn off of its water addiction is the first and most important step to a more water-efficient lawn.
-The common practice of automatically watering a lawn each morning is a very poor practice, as it essentially "trains" a lawn to need this gulp of water each day.
-Turfgrasses that get this kind of regular shallow watering tend to grow shallow roots that will die if their daily "fix" of water is denied.
-And with daily watering practice, a great deal of the water simply evaporates away—a complete waste of precious moisture.
+The common method of automatically watering a lawn each morning is poor practice, as it essentially trains a lawn to need this gulp of water each day.
+Turfgrasses that get this kind of regular shallow watering tend to grow shallow roots that will die if their daily fix of water is denied.
+And with daily watering practice, a great deal of the water simply evaporates away––a complete waste of precious moisture.

 Limiting the amount of watering will gradually train your lawn to send down deeper root systems that will be much more efficient at using whatever moisture is in the soil.
 Even water-loving grass species such as Kentucky bluegrass are capable of surviving and thriving with much less water than they are normally given.

-When you do water in a dry climate or during periods of drought, make sure to do it when evaporation is minimized.
+When you do water in a dry climate or during periods of drought, do it when evaporation is minimal.
 Water in the morning before the presence of harsh sun that will evaporate away the moisture before it can soak into the soil.
-And avoid watering on windy days, where evaporation will also be accelerated.
+Also avoid watering on windy days, when evaporation is accelerated.
 One watering each week, done under the right conditions, is much more effective than daily shallow waterings.

 Adapt to Summer Heat